jtobin/hasty-hamiltonian/README.md

 Speedy, gradient-based traversal through parameter space.

-Exports a `mcmc` function that prints a trace to stdout, as well as a `hamiltonian` transition operator that can be used more generally.
+Exports a `mcmc` function that prints a trace to stdout, a `chain` function for collecting results in memory, and a `hamiltonian` transition operator that can be used more generally.

 If you don't want to calculate your gradients by hand you can use the handy [ad](https://hackage.haskell.org/package/ad) library for automatic